-On a monthly basis the Department shall provide the Department of Emergency Management (DEM) with a copy of the SFPD's Certified Bilingual Members List. - C.E.
-TRAINING.
-In an effort to To ensure all SFPD members public facing employees are properly trained in these guidelines, the SFPD will provide periodic training in member awareness of the LEP policies and any other policies related to Departmental Bias-Free Policing and Community Policing Strategic Plans, how to identify whether a person is LEP and their primary spoken language including training on language identification tools, how to access both in-person and telephone interpreters, and how to effectively work with interpreters.
+a monthly basis the Department shall provide the Department of Emergency Management (DEM) with a copy of the SFPD's Certified Bilingual Members List.

+- E. TRAINING.
+In an effort to ensure all SFPD members are properly trained in these guidelines, the SFPD will provide periodic training in member awareness of the LEP policies, how to access both in-person and telephone interpreters, and how to work with interpreters.
 The Department shall conduct such training for new recruits, at in-service training and at Roll Call for SFPD members at least every two (2) years.
-Initial training shall be conducted within a designated timeframe negotiated between the Police Commission and the Department within 180 days of the Police Commission's after the adoption of this General Order by the Police Commission.

-D.F.
-RECORDING AND TRACKING LANGUAGE ACCESS SERVICES.
-The

-Department shall designate a Language Access Liaison officer.
-This officer shall prepare an annual report on LEP matters, through the chain of command, to the Chief of Police.

-- 1. Language Access Liaison Officer's Duties.
+Initial training shall be conducted within 180 days of the Police Commission's adoption of this General Order. - F. RECORDING AND TRACKING LANGUAGE ACCESS SERVICES.
+The Department shall designate a Language Access Liaison officer.
+This officer shall prepare an annual report on LEP matters, through the chain of command, to the Chief of Police. - 1.
+Language Access Liaison Officer's Duties.
 The Language Access Liaison officer's duties include but are not limited to: - a.
 Monitoring compliance with the General Order; - b.
-Coordinating language access training at the Academy and PowerDMS.; - c.
+Coordinating language access training at the Academy; - c.
 Coordinating interpreter training for qualified bilingual members and employees; - d.
-Coordinating telephonic and third-party interpreter services as required by this order: - e.
-Working with the Department of Emergency Management to establish a system that immediately identifies LEP calls and promptly dispatches language assistance, preferably with a bilingual officer speaking the needed language.; - f.
-Coordinating as needed meetings with the Department of Police Accountability.

-OCEIA, and community groups to discuss and resolve language access complaintsimprove SFPD's responsiveness to language access needs of the community. - g.
-Overseeing the LEP data collection and reporting as detailed below.; (this will require implementation of RMS)
+Coordinating telephonic and third-party interpreter services as required by this order; - e.
+Working with the Department of Emergency Management to establish a system that immediately identifies LEP calls and promptly dispatches language assistance, preferably with a bilingual officer speaking the needed language; - f.
+Coordinating as needed meetings with the Department of Police Accountability and community groups to discuss and resolve language access complaints; - g.
+Overseeing the LEP data collection and reporting as detailed below; (this will require implementation of RMS)